ZuSkE joint project: The future of sector coupling at the municipal level – designing, evaluating, and acting together

 Diversity of sector coupling at the municipal level

-• It illustrates the diversity of sector coupling at the municipal level by exemplifying various possible technologies as an overall system.
+• It shows the diversity of sector coupling at the municipal level by presenting a comprehensive overview of the overall system.

-• It gives an impression of which components can be part of a climate-neutral energy supply for municipalities.
+• It gives an idea of the components that can contribute to a climate-neutral energy supply in municipalities.

 Publications